dariyd/react-native-document-scanner/README.md

 # react-native-document-scanner

-A React Native document scanner module for iOS and Android with support for both old and new React Native architecture (Fabric/TurboModules).
+A React Native document scanner module for iOS and Android.
+Supports the new React Native architecture (Fabric/TurboModules) on iOS.

 - **iOS**: Uses VisionKit framework and VNDocumentCameraViewController
 - **Android**: Uses ML Kit Document Scanner API